tommasogalli/JSPHPer/README.md

 This is not meant to be something serious, just something you can play with to understand a bit how it works.

-What would be cool to do next?
+**What would be cool to do next?**

-Add something that avoid the Bot to search every query into the files, once a file is scanned and cosine similarity are matched for some query it would be nice to save info somewhere.
-In this way it will slowly add knowledge on a specific domain if the question gravitate around that and would be able to accept more things as context.
+Add something that avoids JSPHPer to search into the files after every query.
+Once a file is scanned and cosine similarity are matched for some query it would be nice to save info somewhere.
+In this way it will slowly add knowledge on a specific domain if the question gravitates around that and would be able to accept more things as context maybe scanning the file less often.

-Another idea is to store the info somewhere, maybe categorized instead that on txt files, to make the search way smarter.
+Another idea is to store the info in a structured DB, instead that on text files, to make the search way smarter.